kaminiwalunj/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 ## More information

-To learn more about creating a Language Understanding client, see the [developer documentation](https://docs.microsoft.com/azure/cognitive-services/luis/developer-reference-resource)
+To learn more about creating a Language Service client, see the [developer documentation](https://docs.microsoft.com/azure/cognitive-services/luis/developer-reference-resource)